vmware/node-replication/README.md

 ## Compile the library

-The works with `no_std` and currently requires a nightly rust compiler.
+The library works with `no_std` and currently requires a nightly rust compiler.

 ```bash
 cargo build
 ```

-As it as a dependency in your `Cargo.toml`:
+Add it as a dependency in your `Cargo.toml`:

 ```toml
 node-replication = "*"